Printed Circuit Board Assembly Definition

-The above image shows how the one-stop PCBA manufacturer PCBONLINE protects the PCBAs during PCB assembly and waiting for inspections and packaging.
-The PCBA panels are placed on the shelves piece by piece during PCB assembly.
 After PCB assembly, an automatic PCB depaneling machine splits the printed circuit board assemblies to be single from the panel.
-And the PCBAs are placed separately in the foam sponge grids before packaging in the boxes.
+The PCBAs are placed separately in the foam sponge grids before packaging in the boxes.

 Where to Have Printed Circuit Board Assemblies Manufactured under One Roof

 To have printed circuit boards manufactured and assembled, have your project manufactured at PCBONLINE.
 PCBONLINE is an ISO-certified electronics manufacturing services (EMS) manufacturer, with two large advanced PCB manufacturing bases and one PCB assembly factory.

 From PCBONLINE, you can have printed circuit boards fabricated, assembled, value-added, and box-built from prototypes to bulk fabrication.
 If you don't have a PCB or box-build enclosure design, the CAM engineer from PCBONLINE can help design for you, even including the manual.
 PCBONLINE has many benefits in printed circuit board assembly:

 - Fine-pitch PCB assembly for HDI PCBs and BGA PCBs, the finest pitch is only 0.05mm.

 - Printed circuit board assembly following IPC-A-610 Class 2 and 3 standards.